Niranjana2410/CODE-A-POOKALAM-2025-COMPETITION/README.md

 Feature 3 – Cultural Essence:
 It blends traditional floral artistry with precise geometry, reflecting both Kerala’s rich heritage and the spirit of festive creativity.

+Feature 4:
+The Pookkalam includes four symbols around the innermost ring, representing diverse beliefs and knowledge.

 🚀 How to Run: